-- Class information for spring 2014 is already live on UAonline and UAF course finder.
+- Class information for Spring 2015 is already live on UAonline and UAF course finder.

 - Please make arrangements/appointments with your respective academic advisor to get your registration form signed as soon as possible and don't wait for the last moment as many non-PETE classes tend to fill up fast.

-- If you do not know who your advisor is then let Leanne in DUCK425 know, and an academic advisor will be assigned to you.
+- If you do not know who your advisor is then let Leanne (firstname.lastname@example.org or 474-7734) in DUCK425 know, and an academic advisor will be assigned to you.

-- Special note to those who are advised by Abhijit Dandekar - this Thursday, October 31st, all day will be the open house (DUCK415) for getting advised and have your form signed.
+- Special note to those who are advised by Abhijit Dandekar (email@example.com or 474-6427) - Thursday, November 6, all day, will be the open house (DUCK415) for getting advised and have your form signed.
 So, please stop by that day as it has been specifically reserved for this purpose.

-- If you have any questions, please do not hesitate to see your advisor, the department chair or Leanne.
+- If you have any questions please do not hesitate to see your advisor, myself or Leanne.

 PETE Graduate Program: